weathondev/SingstarCreatorTutorial/README.md

 It will now create a .txt file with the same name in C:\Users\<User>\AppData\Local\VirtualStore\Program Files (x86)\UltraStar\Songs replace your txt file with it, now you can check it again in **Singstar Creator**.

+# Run the custom Singstar DVD

+1. Insert the burned DVD into the PS2
+2. Insert the USB drive into the PS2
+3. Connect your network cable (PS2 same network as PC!)
+4. Boot up PS2
+5. Select Browse HDD (with O not X)
+6. Select Mass (with O not X)
+7. Select OPLs ELF file (with O not X)
+8. Now OPL will be booted from USB stick, select the right ISO and start with (now with X)
+9. Have fun!